SBA Microloan Program: A Complete Guide To Fees, Eligibility, & Requirements

 Table of Contents

-What Is The SBA Microloan Program?
+What Is An SBA Microloan?

 Before getting into the details of the SBA Microloan programs, let’s first understand what a microloan is.
-Microloans are small amounts of money loaned to businesses at low interest rates.
+Microloans are small amounts of money loaned to businesses at low-interest rates.

 Funds from the SBA Microloan program can only be used for certain purposes.
 This includes the purchase of inventory, supplies, fixtures, furniture, or equipment, or for use as working capital or startup capital.

-SBA Microloan Eligibility
+SBA Microloan Eligibility & Requirements

 The SBA Microloan program is designed for established small businesses and for-profit startups.
-It is a great option for small businesses that need only a small amount of funding but still want to enjoy the benefits of an SBA loan product, including competitive interest rates and longer payment terms.
+It is a great option for small businesses that need only a small amount of funding but still wants to enjoy the benefits of an SBA loan product, including competitive interest rates and longer payment terms.

 Because the loan amounts are small, the Microloan program is great for home-based businesses and the self-employed.
-Nonprofit day care centers are also eligible to receive these loans.
-In fact, all small businesses and startups are eligible to apply for an SBA Microloan.
+Nonprofit daycare centers are also eligible to receive these loans.
+All small businesses and startups are eligible to apply for an SBA Microloan.
 However, companies that need larger funding amounts (up to $5 million) or would like to purchase a business or refinance debt should consider other SBA options, such as the 7(a) loan.

 Any derogatory entries on a credit report will need to be explained to potential lenders.
 In some cases, a co-signer with sufficient credit and income to repay the loan may be required.
 It’s also important to note that there must be no bankruptcies or foreclosures listed on a credit report from the last one to two years, in most cases.

 Some lenders will provide SBA Microloan bad-credit funding for those with less-than-desirable credit scores.
 Personal credit scores as low as 575 have been approved on occasion when all other requirements for SBA Microloans are met.
 To know where you stand in terms of credit, you can easily obtain your free credit score online.
-From there, you can determine what you need to do in order to clean up your credit and raise your score, if necessary.
+From there, you can determine what you need to do to clean up your credit and raise your score, if necessary.

 SBA Microloan Terms & Rates